georgebyte/georgebyte.com/_drafts/scalable-angular-app-architecture.md

 Feature module is a module composed of related components, providers, types, constants, routing configs etc. All these **components work together to implement an app's feature**.
 Their only concern should be this feature and they **should care as little as possible about other parts of the app**.
 This means that all of the **connections to the "outside world" are made from features' services** to services in `CoreModule` or by features' views synching query params' state with state in features' stores.

 **A feature should never communicate with other features directly - this communications should be supported via services in `CoreModules`.** By adhering to this rule we prevent creating direct dependencies/tight coupling between features.
-We should be able to remove any feature from our app without breaking other app's features.
+We should be able to remove any non-core feature from our app without breaking other app's features.

 Feature modules live inside `app/features/` directory, each module in its own subdirectory, with a structure like this: